algorand/pyteal/docs/abi.rst

 Every SDK contains an :code:`AtomicTransactionComposer` type that can be used to build and execute transaction groups, including groups containing ABI method calls.
 More information and examples of this are available on the `Algorand Developer Portal <https://developer.algorand.org/docs/get-details/atc/>`_.

 The :code:`goal` CLI has subcommands for creating and submitting various types of transactions.
-The relevant ones for ABI-compliant contracts are mentioned below, and documentation for these `can be found here <https://developer.algorand.org/docs/clis/goal/app/app/>`_:
+The relevant ones for ABI-compliant contracts are mentioned below:

 * For bare app calls:
-    * For calls that create an app, :code:`goal app create` can be used to construct and send an app creation bare app call.
+    * For calls that create an app, :code:`goal app create` (`docs <https://developer.algorand.org/docs/clis/goal/app/create/>`__) can be used to construct and send an app creation bare app call.
-    * For non-creation calls, :code:`goal app <action>`, where :code:`<action>` is one of :code:`call` (no-op), :code:`optin`, :code:`closeout`, :code:`clear`, :code:`update`, or :code:`delete` can be used to construct and send a non-creation bare app call.
+    * For non-creation calls, :code:`goal app <action>` can be used to construct and send a non-creation bare app call.
+The :code:`<action>` keyword should be replaced with one of `"call" <https://developer.algorand.org/docs/clis/goal/app/call/>`_ (no-op), `"optin" <https://developer.algorand.org/docs/clis/goal/app/optin/>`_, `"closeout" <https://developer.algorand.org/docs/clis/goal/app/closeout/>`_, `"clear" <https://developer.algorand.org/docs/clis/goal/app/clear/>`_, `"update" <https://developer.algorand.org/docs/clis/goal/app/update/>`_, or `"delete" <https://developer.algorand.org/docs/clis/goal/app/delete/>`_, depending on the on-completion value the caller wishes to use.
 * For all method calls:
-    * :code:`goal app method` can be used to construct, send, and read the return value of a method call.
+    * :code:`goal app method` (`docs <https://developer.algorand.org/docs/clis/goal/app/method/>`__) can be used to construct, send, and read the return value of a method call.
 This command can be used for application creation as well, if the application allows this to happen in one of its methods.

 On-Chain, in an Inner Transaction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~